shadab14meb346/CrowdSale/README.md

 - Converts payable ETH to TOKEN's directly to user
 - ETH payed to contract is forwarded to a different wallet (holds ICO funds)
 - Updateable ETH/TOKEN rate
-- Developers and Founders can allocate a specific amount of tokens to be released at later date.
 - Ability to turn on/off transfer of coins. (via sale contract)
 - Crowdsale ends on a specific block number
 - Token contrbutions will be removed from the Mint and transfered to the purchaser.
-- Users that have tokens held can release them once time has passed without owner permission.

 # Deploy Instructions